agaidus/agaidus.github.io/about.md

 ## Motivation for this site
 Being both a 'data scientist' and a 'GIS analyst', I initially found myself working in two disconnected worlds.
 Like most GIS professionals, I was trained in ArcGIS.
 In a typical data science project, I would use ArcPy for the spatial aspects and the SciPy stack of Python packages for the non-spatial data wrangling and analysis.
 I think there is a better approach that offers a more seamless integration between these two worlds.

-Somewhere along the way, I discovered the set of open source spatial packages in Python - Fiona, Shapely, pyproj, GeoPandas, PySAL - and my work instantly became more efficient and my overall understanding of GIS concepts much richer.
+Somewhere along the way, I discovered the set of open source spatial packages in Python - OGR/GDAL, Fiona, Rasterio, Shapely, pyproj, GeoPandas, PySAL - and my work instantly became more efficient and my overall understanding of GIS concepts much richer.
 ArcPy and other desktop GIS applications are wonderful for doing GIS.
 However, for the person who is simulatenously doing spatial and non-spatial data analysis, I think that there are a number of advantages to using SciPy along with the set of open source spatial packages:

 1. **Pythonic** - geographic data and computations use standard Python conventions and interface nicely with SciPy
 2. **Open source** - free and with a great community of developers